Skip to main content

 • They may be less independent and not as used to looking after themselves and may be less socially aware.

-• Sometimes their disability means they’re not always listened to – and, in turn, don’t always expect to be listened to.
+• Sometimes they’re not always listened to – and, in turn, don’t always expect to be listened to.

 • It can be harder for people to imagine disabled people having sexual feelings or wanting sexual relationships.
 As a result, they might not have had the same sex education as other young people.

-• Their disability can make it difficult for them to recognise that they are being exploited.
+• It can be difficult for them to recognise that they are being exploited.

 • People may be less likely to believe them – and both they and the abuser may know this.